Questions & Answers

 HMA pavements are 100 percent recyclable and are America’s most recycled product.
 Approximately 80 million tons of HMA are recycled each year.
 Compare this to other recycled products below.
 HMA pavements are truly environmentally friendly.

 HMA pavement recycling is more cost effective than using only virgin or new materials.
-The quality of a recycled asphalt pavement is as good, or even better, than brand new pavement.
+The quality of a recycled asphalt pavement is as good as, or even better than, brand new pavement.

 HMA pavements which are not recycled must be disposed of, usually in a landfill.
 Transporting old asphalt pavements to landfills does not make best use of a product that can be recycled.
 HMA pavements can be recycled numerous times.